abestshef/abestshef.github.io/bblratings.md

 **Regular + postseason ratings**

-Finaly we can add in the postseason results to see who was the best team across the whole season.
+Finally we can add in the postseason results to see who was the best team across the whole season.
 I increased the points awarded in the playoffs a little since there is more riding on each match here than in the regular season.

 |Position |Team  | Rating|
 --- | --- | ---|